Best UK Universities For Anthropology in 2025/2026

 The English language advantage, the cultural capital of UK cities, and the potential for networking with professionals in the field further enhance the overall appeal of pursuing an anthropology degree in the UK.

-Here are the best universities for anthropology degrees in the UK entering 2024 using the latest Complete University Guide rankings.
+Here are some of the best universities for anthropology degrees in the UK entering 2026 using the latest Complete University Guide rankings.

 1. University of Oxford Anthropology Review